 Overview/Flowchart2

-1. Key Guiding Principles3
+1. Key Guiding Principles

 2. Summary of Key Responsibilities

-3. Does a student need to notify his/her School/Faculty of caring responsibilities?
-5
+3. Does a student/PGR need to notify their School/Faculty of caring responsibilities?

 4. Implications for study5

-5. How should a School/Faculty determine an appropriate degree of flexibility?
-7
+5. How should a School/Faculty determine an appropriate degree of flexibility?7

-6. What support is available to staff members to help them to advise, or take a flexible approach to, a student with caring responsibilities?
+6. What support is available to staff members to help them to advise, or take a flexible approach to, a student/PGR with caring responsibilities?

-7. What support and facilities are available for a student who is a parent?9
+7. What support and facilities are available for a student/PGR who is a parent?9

-8. Bringing children onto the campus10
+8. Bringing children onto the campus11

-9. Where can I find further information?
+9. Where can I find further information?11